dankamongmen/notcurses/README.md

 ### Perf

+Rendering performance can be very roughly categorized as inversely proportional to the product of:
+* color changes across the rendered screen,
+* planar depth before an opaque glyph and background are locked in,
+* number of UTF-8 bytes composing the rendered glyphs, and
+* screen geometry

 notcurses tracks statistics across its operation, and a snapshot can be acquired using the `notcurses_stats()` function.
 This function cannot fail.